 - War for Fun and Profit: The only kind of war that happens anymore.

 - Wham Line: "I will kill - my father."

 The videogame contains examples of:

 - Alternate History / Alternate Universe: Like in the movie, it's not established in what year the game is set in, but it features old school airplanes side by side with flat-screen TVs, and apparently conventional war has been completely eliminated in favor of War for Fun and Profit that doesn't put civilians, or governments for that matter, at risk.
-Also, it's obviously set in Earth, but the places the game have oriental-sounding names instead of European ones, like the final mission, which is set on Normandy and is instead called "Karasu Bay" and Mont Saint-Michel, a medieval castle, is called "Fort Togakuten".
+Also, it's obviously set in Earth, but the places the game have oriental-sounding names instead of European ones (they are bought and renamed by the companies), like the final mission, which is set on Normandy and is instead called "Karasu Bay" and Mont Saint-Michel, a medieval castle, is called "Fort Togakuten".

 - Charge Meter: In the form of the Tactical Maneuver Command system (or TM Cs).
 Since the game has no missiles to speak off, a special gauge fills up when you stick close to an enemy.
 When executed, it plays a small cutscene and positions your craft just right behind your enemy.
 However, just like missiles, there is the chance that your attacks can still be dodged despite this.